-- Integrate professional values, attitudes, knowledge, and behaviors into nursing practice.
+- Integrate professional values, attitudes, knowledge, and behaviors.

 The undergraduate nursing program prepares a clinical practice generalist.
-The educational experience facilitates the student to attain the knowledge, competencies, and attitudes of the professional nurse to practice nursing safely, effectively, and efficiently.
+Students attain the knowledge, competencies, and attitudes to practice nursing safely, effectively, and efficiently.

-Graduates of the program are expected to demonstrate competencies consistent with being a critical thinker, a culturally competent caring provider of health care, an effective communicator, and a responsible manager of health care .
-Graduates are prepared to be successful in the National Council Licensure Examination (NCLEXRN), which is required to practice and be licensed as a Registered Nurse in all states.
+Graduates of the program are expected to demonstrate competencies consistent with being a critical thinker, a culturally competent caring provider of health care, an effective communicator, and a responsible manager of health care.
+Graduates are prepared to be successful during the National Council Licensure Examination (NCLEX), which is required to practice and be licensed as a registered nurse in all states.

 Graduates are prepared to practice in diverse locations such as hospitals, skilled nursing facilities, public health, home health, elementary and high schools, and businesses such as health insurance or case management companies.